-- ACSD, CHSD, and GTSD data refreshes scheduled for summer 2020 have been postponed.
+- ACSD and CHSD data refreshes scheduled for summer 2021 have been postponed.

-- The next ACSD, CHSD, and GTSD data updates will take place in the first quarter of 2021.
+- The next GTSD update using results from the 2020 Spring Harvest will take place in the third quarter of 2021.

 - The STS Public Reporting website is currently undergoing review and maintenance.
 Planned enhancements include formatting updates and CHSD public reporting modifications to be announced via email communication to the CHSD community in the coming months.